Ethnoentomology – Entertainment

 • Once stuck to the latex, the dragonfly will be cleaned using some cooking oil, and a thread is tied to the end of the abdomen

-• Upon being released, the dragonfly will fly and the child will hold on to the other end of a thread and run to follow the dragonflies, like a kite, amidst much commotion and excitement (Figure 2)
+• Upon being released, the dragonfly will fly and the child will hold on to the other end of a thread and run to follow the dragonflies, like a kite, amidst much commotion and excitement (Figure 3)

-Figure 2: A dragonfly on a thread
+Figure 3: A dragonfly attached on a thread

 in this scope